OpenTechStrategies/hypha-wiki/Local-development-environment.md

 ### Install Python packages

-All the needed python packages are listed in the `requirements.txt` file.
-Install them with this command.
+All the needed python packages for production are listed in the `requirements.txt` file.
+Additional packages for development are listed in `requirements-dev.txt`, it also includes everything from the `requirements.txt` file.

+For a development environment you then run:

 ~~~~
-$ pip install -r requirements.txt
+$ pip install -r requirements-dev.txt
 ~~~~

-If the `requirements.txt` file have been updated you will need to rerun this command to get the updated/added packages.
+If any `requirements*.txt` file have been updated you will need to rerun this command to get the updated/added packages.

 Some additional development tools that might come in handy are django-debug-toolbar and stellar.
 Stellar makes it quick and easy to create database snapshots and restore from them.